orb-lang/espalier/doc/md/peg/node.md

    t.O = t.o
    t.stride = last - t.o - 1
    t.str = str
-   if not t.parent then
-      -- root is self, not null
-      t.parent = t
-      -- since t.parent[t.up] == t, we do this:
-      t.up = 'parent'
-   end
    -- we used to 'drop' invalid data which snuck in here, -- that should no longer be necessary for i, child in ipairs(t) do